MR

 What Is Credit Card Insurance?

-Suppose you cannot make your monthly payment because of an injury, job loss, terminal illness, hospitalization, legal strike or walkout, or death.
-In that case, credit card balance protection insurance covers your monthly minimum credit card payments or pays your balance in the event of your death.
+Imagine situations like being unable to make your monthly payment because of an injury, job loss, terminal illness, hospitalisation, legal strike or walkout, or even in the unfortunate event of your passing.
+In such cases, credit card balance protection insurance covers your minimum monthly credit card payments or settles your outstanding balance, depending on the circumstances.

-Your credit card issuer might offer you credit card insurance when you apply for a credit card, activate your card, or make any changes to your credit card.
-Credit card balance insurance is optional and is a separate product from your credit card.
+It’s worth noting that your credit card issuer may offer you credit card insurance during the credit card application process, when you activate your card, or when you make changes to your credit card account.
+However, it’s crucial to understand that credit card balance insurance is an optional add-on product separate from your credit card.

 How Does Balance Protection Insurance Work?

-Suppose you are like 30% of Canadians who carry a credit card balance, and also part of the one-third who don’t have emergency funds that can cover at least three months of expenses.
-In that case, you would have difficulties paying off your credit card balance if something unexpected interrupts your cash flow.
+If you’re among the 30% of Canadians who carry a balance on their credit cards and part of the one-third without enough emergency savings to cover at least three months of expenses, you might face challenges paying off your credit card debt when unexpected financial disruptions occur.

-Defaulting on your monthly credit card payments can damage your credit score and be detrimental to your ability to qualify for future credit.
-To avoid this, you can sign up for credit card insurance from your credit card issuer.
+Falling behind on your monthly credit card payments harms your credit score and can hinder your ability to qualify for future credit.
+To avoid these pitfalls, you can enrol in credit card insurance your credit card issuer provides.

 Benefits of Credit Card Insurance

-Having credit card insurance also protects your credit score.
-When you can’t work for any reason, your credit card issuer will make at least the minimum payments on your behalf until you can pay it yourself so you won’t tarnish your credit history.
+Moreover, credit card insurance serves as a guardian for your credit score.
+When you cannot work for any reason, your credit card issuer steps in to make at least the minimum payments on your behalf.

 Downsides of Credit Card Insurance

-Also, if you resigned from your job, were terminated with cause, or were in a contract position, you will not be entitled to any credit card insurance benefit.
+Moreover, if you left your job voluntarily, were terminated with cause, or worked on a contract basis, you won’t be eligible for credit card insurance benefits.

-Further, balance protection insurance only covers the outstanding balance before your income-loss event.
-It only covers a percentage of your balance and not all of your balance, which means you might still have a large debt to pay off.
+Additionally, it’s important to note that balance protection insurance only covers the outstanding balance on your card before the income-loss event occurs.
+It covers only a portion of your balance, not the entire amount.
+This means you could still be left with a substantial debt to repay.

 How Much Does Credit Card Insurance Cost in Canada?

-Suppose you already have enough term life insurance and disability insurance, critical illness insurance, and some rainy-day funds.
-In that case, you may not need to apply for balance protection insurance on your credit cards.
+If you’ve already secured term life insurance, disability insurance, critical illness insurance, and stashed away some rainy-day funds, the question of whether to apply for balance protection insurance on your credit cards might not be on your radar.

-You may not need credit card insurance if you have enough funds to pay off your credit card balance in full each month.
-Remember that credit card insurance is optional, and the coverage is sold as a separate product.
+The need for credit card insurance may not arise if you’re in a position to pay off your credit card balance in full each month.
+It’s important to note that credit card insurance is entirely optional, sold as a separate product.

-So, if you usually have a small daily balance, already have ample savings, or have significant life and disability insurance, you would not require credit card balance protection insurance.
+So, if you typically maintain a small daily balance, have substantial savings, or possess robust life and disability insurance coverage, the odds are you won’t require credit card balance protection insurance.

 Alternatives to Credit Card Insurance

-Many people apply for balance insurance to protect themselves and their families.
-If you die, your family can use your life insurance death benefit to pay off your debts, including your credit card balances.
+Many individuals opt for credit card balance insurance to safeguard themselves and their loved ones.
+In the unfortunate event of your passing, your family can rely on the death benefit from your life insurance to settle your debts, including outstanding credit card balances.

 Final Thoughts on Credit Card Insurance

-With credit card insurance in place, you can alleviate the worry and have peace of mind knowing that your coverage would make monthly payments to your credit card issuer.
-You can continue to protect your good credit rating if your income is reduced or interrupted by unplanned circumstances.
+With credit card insurance in place, you can alleviate the worry and know that your coverage will make monthly payments to your credit card issuer.
+However, it’s essential to make informed decisions about your financial security.
+Is credit card insurance the best option for you, or are there more cost-effective and comprehensive alternatives available?

 What does balance insurance mean?